Masters of Science in Technology Management Program Director

 Office Hours: By appointment

-Candace Deans is the Masters of Science in Technology Management program director and an associate professor within the Information Systems and Operations Management Area in the School of Business at George Mason University.
+Candace Deans is the Masters of Science in Technology Management program director and a professor within the Information Systems and Operations Management Area in the Costello College of Business at George Mason University.

 Prior to coming to George Mason she served on the faculty of the Robins School of Business at the University of Richmond.
 She also has been on the faculty at the Thunderbird School of Global Management and Wake Forest University.

 Deans completed her PhD in information technology and international business at the University of South Carolina.
 Her research interests are at the intersection of information technology and international business.
 She has published five books and numerous articles on global IT issues.
 Deans is a regular speaker at conferences both nationally and internationally.